The bug battle: Infection prevention and control for law enforcement

 By Lt.
 Don Lowenthal RN, BSN, PCCN

 In my 12 years as a registered nurse, I have been constantly reminded of the importance of good hand hygiene and its role in infection prevention.
 Some things have changed since I became a registered nurse, but the importance of good hand hygiene has not.
 There are anti-bacteria soap containers attached to the walls in the hospital where I work.
 There are posters on the nursing lounge walls proclaiming the importance of good hand hygiene and its role in preventing infections.
-One of the most famous nurses of all time, Florence Nightingale, is known for many things, among them being one of the first medical professionals to link unsanitary conditions to spreading of infection.
+One of the most famous nurses of all time, Florence Nightingale, is known for many things, among them being one of the first medical professionals to link unsanitary conditions to the spreading of infection.

 I can’t think of any time during my 28 years in law enforcement that anyone told me about the importance of hand hygiene, even though we deal with many of the same types of people that later become patients in hospitals.